The Directors have pleasure in presenting the Annual Report of the

 urban parts of India is a thrust area.
 The housing loan portfolio of

-construction of new / existing house / flat, repairs / renovation /
+construction of new / existing house / fat, repairs / renovation /

-alteration of existing house / flat, purchase of plot and construction
+alteration of existing house / fat, purchase of plot and construction

 thereon.
-The Bank has recently launched Maha Combo Loan Scheme for
+The Bank has also launched Maha Combo Loan Scheme for

-purchase of house and a car taken together..
+purchase of house and a car taken together.

 5.3.2 Mahabank Top-Up Loan Scheme

-In order to extend additional credit support to our regular housing
+In order to extend additional credit support to our standard housing

-loan borrowers, Bank has launched Mahabank Top Up loan Scheme w.
+loan borrowers, Bank has launched Mahabank Top Up loan Scheme w.e.f.

 renovation / furnishing of house, children''s education, Marriage of